aturner-epcc/green-software-hpc/episodes/energy-efficiency.md

 All the different people involved at different stages can impact the energy efficiency of the use case on the HPC system.
 Some people will only be able to impact one aspect but many people are involved in more than one of these aspects.
 For example, most researchers using HPC systems make use of software (specifying inputs and specifying the parallel distribution of work) and also design and write their own software (even if this is analysis scripts in a language such as Python).

-Collectively, we all take responsibility for the energy consumed by HPC systems and design them and the software that runs on them, and use the software on them to consume as little as possible.
-We should make sure that, at every step in the process, there is as little waste as possible.
+Collectively, we all take responsibility for the energy consumed by HPC systems and design them and the software that runs on them, and use the software on them to consume as little energy as possible.
+We should make sure that, at every step in the process, there is as little wasted energy as possible.

-Let’s take a look at some of these concepts and some ways that you can become more energy efficient at every stage.
+Let us take a look at some of these concepts and some ways that you can become more energy efficient at every stage.

 ![Diagram illustrating the chain of electricity use in server/HPC setup](./fig/03_energy_efficiency.png "Diagram illustrating the chain of electricity use in server/HPC setup")